carsondipan/regex-explanation/gist-template.md

 ### Quantifiers

 Quantifiers set limits of strings your RegEx matches.
 They normally include both minimum and maximum characters per regex.
+Quantifiers match every occurrence of the pattern that you define.
+`?` - Matches either once or not at all
+`{}` - Has three different definitions for match number. {x} means exactly x number of times, {x,} matches at least x number of times, and { n, x }matches between n and x number of times.

+You can also add a ? symbol to have your regEx search for the fewest possible combinations.

 ### Grouping Constructs